Autopurge CDN cache for Ghost blogs (Cloudflare and Bunny CDN)

 Bunny CDN pullzone Id

 After you deploy the worker you will get a URL which looks like your-worker-subdomain.workers.dev.
-To purge the cache you need to send a request to the url end point of your worker like https://your-worker-subdomain.workers.dev/purge-full-cache?pullzoneid=PULL_ZONE_ID
+To purge the cache you need to send a request to the url end point of your worker like https://your-worker-subdomain.workers.dev/purge-full-cache?pullzoneid=PULL_ZONE_ID&storagezone=mypermacachezone.
+You can also use any own query parameter to purge your cdn or storage zone individually.

 That is all we need to do with cloudflare workers.
 Now, you can also use something else like a python script or anything instade of workers.
 I find it more convenient.